Transbaikal Military District: Cold War

 On 30 September 1945 the Transbaikal Front was disbanded and reorganized as the Transbaikal-Amur Military District, following the success of the Soviet invasion of Manchuria.
 On 10 July 1947, Headquarters Transbaikal-Amur Military District was amalgamated with HQ 36th Army to become the Transbaikal Military District (second formation).

-The East Siberian Military District became the 31st Rifle Corps of the Transbaikal Military District roughly around the time of October 1953.
+The district included the Buryat-Mongol Autonomous Soviet Socialist Republic, Chita Oblast, and Khabarovsk Krai (not including Kamchatka and Sakhalin Oblasts, then included in this krai).
+Until 1953 the district was subordinate to the Commander-in-Chief of the forces of the Far East.
+After the abolition of the East Siberian Military District in October 1953, the territory of the Irkutsk Oblast and the Yakut ASSR was included in the district boundaries, with the 31st Rifle Corps.
+The boundaries of the district remained constant from this time, and the Soviet group of forces in Mongolia reported to the district commander.

 In 1955 the 61st Tank Division became the 13th Tank Division, then two years later the 13th Motor Rifle Division (Ulan Ude), but was then disbanded in 1957.
 The 6th Guards Tank Army was stationed in Mongolia for fifteen years after the end of the war, reporting to the Transbaikal Military District.
 The then friendship with China and the Khrushchev reductions in the Soviet Ground Forces' strength meant the 6th Guards Tank Army was relocated to Dnipro in the Kiev Military District by summer 1957.
 Perhaps as a consequence, the 9th Guards Motor Rifle Division was disestablished.